-There are a few important limitations to these results that provide fruitful avenues for further research.
-First, even though validation against an official source of boundary changes suggests that I accurately identified annexations, there could nevertheless be measurement error at both the municipal- and block-levels.
+There are a few important limitations that provide fruitful avenues for further research.
+First, there could be measurement error at both the municipal- and block-levels.
 For the 2007-2013 and 2014-2020 periods in particular, the low rate of validation against the BAS could either be due to the demonstrated lag in official records of annexation or due to measurement error.
 While my results are still robust to the subset of annexations validated against the BAS, another study using a different method of identifying annexations may find different trends.
 Second, I compared pre- and post-Shelby annexations using 6-year periods, but this approach lacks fine-grained temporal detail to determine whether municipalities that annexed did so through one annexation or multiple, additive annexations.
 Studying each annexation event individually could yield richer information on the relationship between annexation and racial composition, and future research would benefit from identifying sources of data to conduct this analysis.
 These two limitations highlight the need for more timely, complete, and official recordkeeping on annexations with enough block-level detail, which would not only help with further research, but also with enforcement of federal laws.
 It is also possible that effects have not yet emerged, such that future research using a longer time span after Shelby would yield different results.